-- users can only access data to which they have right of access - no user should be able to access another's files (other than that allowed for monitoring purposes within the school's policies). - access to personal data is securely controlled in line with the school's personal data policy - logs are maintained of access by users and of their actions while users of the system - there is effective guidance and training for users - there are regular reviews and audits of the safety and security of school computer systems - there is oversight from senior leaders and these have impact on policy and practice.
+- users can only access data to which they have right of access - no user should be able to access another's files (other than that allowed for monitoring purposes within the school's policies). - access to personal data is securely controlled in line with the school's personal data policy - logs are maintained of access by users and of their actions while users of the system - there is effective guidance and training for users - there is oversight from senior leaders and these have impact on policy and practice.